 • Find a healthy outlet.
 Journaling, painting, baking, etc and stuff like that that keeps your mind healthy.
 I talked about journaling, I think it’s great but it’s not for everybody.
 I think you know it’s not something some people can do it every single day, some people just do it on a periodic basis.
 I believe don’t be hard on yourself about doing it, but if sometimes you need a place to get your thoughts get your feelings out thinking on paper can honestly be a great way to do that.

 • Getting into healthy routines.
 I just wrote a blog that’s coming out next week about a morning routine.
-I think establishing a morning routine can help you set the intention and tone for the rest of your day and so actually think sitting down and thinking about what you want your routine to be and doing it that could be transformative.
+I think establishing a morning routine is a great, personal development, tool and can help you set the intention and tone for the rest of your day and so actually think sitting down and thinking about what you want your routine to be and doing it that could be transformative.
 I’ve just recently sort of created a new morning routine and it really has changed my mindset for the whole day.
 Just making sure there are these five or six things that I do before I start my day.

 That’s awesome, you know again as you talk my mind goes to certain things and I was just listening to a podcast where Barbara Corrigan was speaking and we all know her from Shark Tank.
 She has done a lot for herself, she said something that I did as a little variation for what you just said.
 She said write down the things that you like to do and write down the things you don’t like to do and instead of trying to do the things you don’t like to do, and then find an assistant or an intern and delegate the things you don’t like to do.

-So as we continue our discussion on, personal growth, as a millennial, I want to ask this question.
-In your book Arika, you give advice on how to care for your body so how can we incorporate caring for your body with, personal growth, and development?
+So as we continue our discussion on, personal development, as a, millennial, I want to ask this question.
+In your book Arika, you give advice on how to care for your body so how can we incorporate caring for your body with, personal growth and development?

 That’s awesome, I was listening I was listening to Louise Hay, she was talking about something that she calls the mirror work.
 She says is that women especially should go in front of the